hokkaido-lang/hokkaido/docs/syntax-data-structures.md

 ### Construction

-Structs are constructed with curly braces using the struct name:
+Structs are constructed with curly braces using the struct name.
+Fields can be specified by name (in any order) or by position (in declaration order):

 ```
-let p: Point = Point { x: 10, y: 20 }
+let p: Point = Point { x: 10, y: 20 }       // named fields (any order)
+let q: Point = Point { 10, 20 }              // positional fields (declaration order)
 let person: Person = Person { name: "Alice", age: 30 }
 ```

-Fields must be specified in declaration order.
-There are no named field initializers at the call site — position matters.
+Named and positional fields cannot be mixed within a single constructor — the compiler emits an error if both forms appear.

 ### Field access